kyma-project/api-gateway/docs/user/tutorials/01-05-expose-workload-jwt.md

 Separately, you register an OpenID Connect (OIDC) application in SAP Cloud Identity Services and enable the Client Credentials grant.
 This generates a client ID (public identifier) and a client secret (confidential credential).
 A calling system sends these credentials to the OIDC token endpoint over TLS, receiving a signed JWT access token.

 When the client calls your exposed API, it includes the token in the Authorization header using the Bearer scheme.
 The API Gateway module validates the token based on the configuration you include in the APIRule custom resource (CR).
-If the validation fails, the Gateway returns `HTTP/2 403 RBAC: access denied` without forwarding the request to the backend.
+If the validation fails, the Gateway returns `HTTP/2 403 RBAC: access denied` without forwarding the request to the backend Service.

 If the validation is successful, the request proceeds to the Service behind the Gateway.
 At that point you can implement optional, deeper authorization (examining scopes, audience, or custom claims) inside your application code.